The Buf CLI's buf generate

 See Using remote plugins for more information about the advantages of remote plugins and where to find them.

-4. Generate code using managed mode
+6. Generate code using managed mode

 Managed mode is Buf's way of clearly separating API producer concerns from consumer concerns, and reducing toil and error across organizations:

-- Producers are free to publish clean API definitions without including Protobuf options like language-specific package
+Producers are free to publish clean API definitions without including Protobuf options like language-specific package and class prefixes in their

 .proto

-files. - Consumers can enable managed mode with two lines of code and generate code with thoughtful default settings for these options, while still having the flexibility to override them if needed.
+Consumers can enable managed mode with two lines of code and generate code with thoughtful default settings for these options, while still having the flexibility to override them if needed.
 There's no need to remember or share text files of arcane invocation flags.

 Because your project may not include these Protobuf options, we'll use the files below to demonstrate the concept.